jdlongmire/LFT_GEN_19_LEAN/docs/position-papers/Logic_Field_Theory_Position_Paper.md

 - Explains why electrons show quantum behavior (w_I/w_E ~ 10¹⁰⁰)
 - Predicts decoherence scaling τ_D ∝ (ξ/ℓ₀)²

-The formalization is actively being extended, with ongoing work to complete all proof details and derive additional Standard Model parameters from logical principles.
+The formalization is actively being extended, with ongoing work to complete all proof details and explore other derivations from logical principles.

 ---